joshgrib/bn-playground/presentation.md

 * For causality, mainly:
     * CMC - node independent of non-descendants given parents
     * Faithfulness - structure maps well to data and captures relationships
-    * Causal sufficiency - all common causes identified
+    * Causal sufficiency - all common causes measured
+        * VS completeness w/ all in the graph

 -- <!-- 4 -->
 ### Requirements